 - Children, elderly and children are more susceptible to the impact of pollution

 - Air pollution can irritate your eyes and lungs

-- Decreased life span caused by increased chance of conditions such as bronchitis or even cancer
+- Decreased lifespan caused by the increased chance of conditions such as bronchitis or even cancer

 - Decreased lung function

-If you are concerned, check with you doctor on how you can mitigate the impact of China’s air pollution if you are going to become an expat there.
+If you are concerned, check with your doctor on how you can mitigate the impact of China’s air pollution if you are going to become an expat there.

 Will high pollution levels make expats think twice before moving to China?

 One of the largest considerations for expatriates thinking of moving to China is the prevalence of hazardous levels of air pollution in the city centers, especially in Beijing.
 Recently in both 2016 and early 2017, there have been extreme pollution levels that make going outside hazardous for your health.
 This is a big concern for expatriates, especially those with families.
 Some expats will want to choose an expat assignment in a Chinese city with the lowest air pollution levels.
 A city near the ocean is an obvious choice.

 The Chinese government has been working hard to solve air pollution issues and is making some progress.
 In the meantime, expats residing in China would want to look at the following tips in order to stay healthy and safe: